Ne partez pas sans moi: Aftermath

-"Ne partez pas sans moi" is considered to be one of the most popular Eurovision entries, mainly because of Dion's subsequent international success.
-It was included on Dion's 1988 album The Best of Celine Dion released in selected European countries in May 1988.
-The song appeared in Canada as B-side to "D'abord, c'est quoi l'amour".
-It was also featured on the French version of Dion's Incognito album.
-In 2005, it was included on her French compilation album, On ne change pas.
+"Ne partez pas sans moi" is often regarded as one of the most recognisable Eurovision entries, partly due to Dion's later international career.
+It was included on Dion's 1988 album The Best of Celine Dion, released in selected European countries in May 1988.
+In Canada, the song appeared as the B-side to "D'abord, c'est quoi l'amour".
+It also appeared on the French edition of Dion's album Incognito.
+In 2005, it was added to her French compilation album On ne change pas.

-As the winning broadcaster, the European Broadcasting Union (EBU) gave SRG SSR the responsibility to host the of the Eurovision Song Contest.
-This contest, held on 6 May 1989, opened with Dion performing "Ne partez pas sans moi" and the premiere of her first English language single "Where Does My Heart Beat Now".
+As the winning broadcaster, the European Broadcasting Union (EBU) assigned SRG SSR the responsibility of hosting the of the Eurovision Song Contest.
+The event, held on 6 May 1989, opened with Dion performing "Ne partez pas sans moi" and the premiere of her first English-language single "Where Does My Heart Beat Now".
 She also presented the trophy to the winner.

-"Ne partez pas sans moi" was one of fourteen songs chosen by Eurovision fans and a EBU reference group, from among the 992 songs that had ever participated in the contest, to participate in the fiftieth anniversary competition Congratulations: 50 Years of the Eurovision Song Contest held on 22 October 2005 in Copenhagen.
-The song, performed by Elina Nechayeva and Conchita Wurst, is featured as part of the "Eurovision Song-Along" act on the 2020 film Eurovision Song Contest: The Story of Fire Saga.
+"Ne partez pas sans moi" was one of 14 songs selected by Eurovision fans and an EBU reference group, from among the 992 songs that had competed in the contest, to take part in the fiftieth anniversary show Congratulations: 50 Years of the Eurovision Song Contest held on 22 October 2005 in Copenhagen.
+The song, performed by Elina Nechayeva and Conchita Wurst, appears in the "Eurovision Song-Along" sequence in the 2020 film Eurovision Song Contest: The Story of Fire Saga.

 Commercial performance

-"Ne partez pas sans moi" debuted at number one in Belgium and stayed at the top of the chart for four consecutive weeks; then the single directly dropped to number 45.
-In Switzerland, the song peaked at number 11 and in France at number 36.
-While the single sold 200,000 copies in Europe in two days and over 300,000 copies in total, it is one of the less commercially successful Eurovision winners.
-It was the first winning song not to be released in the United Kingdom or in Ireland.
-Although not released as a single in Canada, the song entered the chart in Quebec on 1 October 1988, spending 23 weeks on it and peaking at number 10.
+"Ne partez pas sans moi" debuted at number one in Belgium and remained at the top of the chart for four consecutive weeks; it then dropped directly to number 45.
+In Switzerland, the song peaked at number 11, and in France it reached number 36.

+Although the single sold 200,000 copies in Europe within two days and over 300,000 copies overall, it is regarded as one of the less commercially successful Eurovision winners.
+It was also the first winning song not released in the United Kingdom or Ireland.

+Although not issued as a single in Canada, the song entered the chart in Quebec on 1 October 1988, spending 23 weeks on it and peaking at number 10.